 MOPEAD (Models of Patient Engagement for Alzheimer's Disease), promoted by the European Federation of Associations of the Pharmaceutical Industry (EFPIA) and the European Union through the IMI consortium (Innovative Medicines Initiative), is a European initiative that wants to give citizens an active role in the early detection of Alzheimer's.

-The study aims to test the effectiveness of diagnosing the disease in mild or previous stages, through four models: an online questionnaire, the Open Door Days in specialized memory centers, a 10-minute test conducted by primary care physicians and a neuropsychological test for patients diagnosed with type 2 diabetes, considered a risk factor for Alzheimer's disease.
+The study aims to test the effectiveness of four models to diagnose the disease in mild or previous stages: an online questionnaire, the Open Door Days in specialized memory centers, a 10-minute test conducted by primary care physicians and a neuropsychological test for patients diagnosed with type 2 diabetes, considered a risk factor for Alzheimer's disease.

 In 2019 it has been celebrated the XXIV edition of the Internet Awards that are given, every year since 1996, to mark the celebration of the World Information Society Day, popularly known as #WorldInternetDay.
 This day has the goal to invite society to reflect on how the Internet can contribute to accelerate the achievement of the UN Sustainable Development Goals.